phanvuminhtrung/test-apikey/README.md

 KeyHacks shows methods to validate different API keys found on a Bug Bounty Program or a pentest.

-@Gwen001 has scripted the entire process available here and it can be found [here](https://github.com/gwen001/pentest-tools/blob/master/keyhacks.sh)

 # Table of Contents

 - [ABTasty API Key](#ABTasty-API-Key)